2015 Aksu colliery attack

-The 2015 Aksu colliery attack, also known as the Baicheng incident took place on 18 September 2015, when a group of separatists, suspected to be Uyghurs, attacked workers and security guards at a coal mine in Baicheng County in Aksu, Xinjiang, leaving at least 16 dead and 18 wounded according to government sources, with other estimates reaching as high as 50 dead and 50 wounded.
-When local police arrived at the scene, the attackers rammed the police's vehicles with stolen trucks before fleeing into the mountains.
+The 2015 Aksu colliery attack, also known as the Baicheng incident, took place on 18 September 2015 in China, when a group of separatists, suspected to be Uyghurs, attacked workers and security guards at a coal mine in Baicheng County in Aksu, Xinjiang, leaving at least 16 dead and 18 wounded according to government sources, with other estimates reaching as high as 50 dead and 50 wounded.
+When local police arrived at the scene, the attackers rammed the police vehicles with stolen trucks before fleeing into the mountains.
 The majority of the victims of the attack were members of the Han ethnic group.

 Background

 The attack was reported as China was celebrating the 60th anniversary of the incorporation of Xinjiang into China and the subsequent establishment of the autonomous region.
 During the celebrations, Yu Zhengsheng, who was then the Chairman of the Chinese People's Political Consultative Conference, made a statement advocating that troops in the region should play a bigger role in fighting separatism, terrorism and extremism.
 Xinjiang has seen frequent attacks in past years by members of the Uyghur ethnic group in Xinjiang.
 The Chinese government often blames foreign-backed Islamic terrorism for the violence, while Uyghur groups and human rights activists claim that repressive government policies in Xinjiang push Uyghurs to violence.